 Retirement Planning: Know Your Retirement Income Goals

-Part of determining an appropriate pre-retirement investment strategy is identifying what you want your money to do for you when you retire.
+Part of determining an appropriate investment-income strategy is first identifying what you want your money to do for you when you retire.
 Determining clear financial goals and objectives can help you create a retirement plan that incorporates your income needs and your financial goals.

 It’s never too early to begin thinking about your retirement goals and what you need to do to reach them.
 In most cases, you will likely need your investments to provide income to meet your personal and financial needs during retirement.
 Retirement planning requires assessing both short-term and long-term needs and determining what steps you need to take to help ensure your investments can provide for both.